JHumphreys89/security_plus/domains/domain_one.md

 * Attack an account with the top three (or more) common passwords - if they don't work, move on to the next account.
 * No lockouts, no alarms, no alerts.
-* Can be found commonly where the application or admin sets a defaut password for new users.
+* Can be found commonly where the application or admin sets a default password for new users.

 ##### Dictionary